cogentcore/core/tensor/tensorview/README.md

 # tensorview

-`tensorview` provides GUI Views of `table.Table` and `tensor.Tensor` structures using the [Core views framework](https://cogentcore.org/core/views), as Cogent Core Widgets.
+`tensorview` provides GUI Views of `table.Table` and `tensor.Tensor` structures as Cogent Core Widgets.

 Add this to `import` to get these views to be registered with the Cogent Core Value system: